The New Biology of Enigmatic Neuroblastoma and Relevant Treatment Strategies

 The abstracts should be only one or two paragraphs outlining the theme of your presentation and should reflect the objective and spirit of the meeting (see above).
 Abstracts will be circulated about one week before the meeting.
 The meeting organizer will start requesting them a month before the meeting.

-Meeting Structure
+Forum Structure

-The meeting structure has been developed over years of experience.
+The structure of the forum has been developed over years of experience.

-• Participants have approximately 45 minutes, depending on the number of participants, for their presentation and discussion.
+- Participants have approximately 45 minutes, depending on the number of participants, for their presentation and discussion.
 The presentation is meant as a conversation start and should last about twenty minutes briefly covering background information and areas that are new or need further input.
 This should be structured in such a way as to lead to a lively discussion.
 Participants are encouraged to interrupt to ask questions or start discussions.

-• A MAXIMUM of 5 slide equivalents per presentation is allowed (Power point slides should not contain more than one graph or gel per slide and no more than 5 bullet points to stress the points being made by the presenter.)
+- A MAXIMUM of 5 slide equivalents per presentation is allowed (Power point slides should not contain more than one graph or gel per slide and no more than 5 bullet points to stress the points being made by the presenter.)
 We appreciate cooperation with the spirit of this guideline.
 Handouts are welcome but should be distributed before sessions.

-• Everyone is expected to actively participate in every session and discussions.
+- Everyone is expected to actively participate in every session and discussions.

-• The time spent at the meeting is relatively short, so please be familiar with papers received prior to the meeting.
+- The time spent at the forum is relatively short, so please be familiar with papers received prior to arrival.

-• It is very important that you commit to all sessions of the 2 days of meetings.
+- It is very important that you commit to all sessions of the 2 days of the forum.

 Forbeck Scholars Participation